Processual archaeology: Theory

-The theoretical frame at the heart of processual archaeology is cultural evolutionism.
-Processual archaeologists are, in almost all cases, cultural evolutionists.
-It is from this perspective that they believe they can understand past cultural systems through the remains they left behind.
-This is because processual archaeologists adhere to Leslie White's theory that culture can be defined as the exosomatic (outside the body) means of environmental adaptation for humans.
-In other words, they study cultural adaptation to environmental change rather than the bodily adaptation over generations, which is dealt with by evolutionary biologists.
+Processual archaeologists believe they can understand past cultural systems through the remains they left behind.
+One theory that influences this is Leslie White's theory that culture can be defined as the exosomatic (outside the body) means of environmental adaptation for humans.
+That is, archaeologists study cultural adaptation to environmental change rather than the humans' adaptation over generations, which is dealt with by evolutionary biologists.
 This focus on environmental adaptation is based on the cultural ecology and multilinear evolution ideas of anthropologists such as Julian Steward.
-As exosomatic adaptation, culture is determined by environmental constraints.
-The result of this is that processual archaeologists propose that cultural change happens within a predictable framework and seek to understand it by the analysis of its components.
-Moreover, since that framework is predictable, then science is the key to unlocking how those components interacted with the cultural whole.
-What this all means to processual archaeologists is that cultural changes are driven by evolutionary "processes" in cultural development, which will be adaptive relative to the environment and therefore not only understandable, but also scientifically predictable once the interaction of the variables is understood.
-Thus one should be able to virtually completely reconstruct these "cultural processes."
-Hence came the name "processual archaeology".
-Its practitioners were also called "new archaeologists".
+In exosomatic adaptation, the culture is determined by its environmental constraints.
+As a result, processual archaeologists propose that cultural change happens within a set predictable framework, and they seek to understand the adaptation analyzing its components.
+Moreover, because the framework is predictable, science is the key to unlocking how those components interacted with the culture as a whole.
+Consequently, processual archaeologists hold that cultural changes are driven by evolutionary "processes" in cultural development.
+The resulting cultural changes would be adaptive relative to the environment.
+In this framework, the changes within the culture are not only understandable, but also scientifically predictable once the interaction of the variables is understood.
+In effect, archeologists should then be able to completely reconstruct these "cultural processes."
+Hence the name "processual archaeology," and its practitioners becoming known as "new archaeologists".

-Methodologically, the advocates of the New Archaeology had to come up with ways of analyzing the archaeological remains in a more scientific fashion.
-The problem was that no framework for this kind of analysis existed.
-There was such a dearth of work in this area that it led Willey and Phillips to state in 1958, "So little work has been done in American archaeology on the explanatory level that it is difficult to find a name for it".
-Different researchers had different approaches to this problem.
-Lewis Binford felt that ethno-historical information was necessary to facilitate an understanding of archaeological context.
-Ethno-historical (history of peoples) research involves living and studying the life of those who would have used the artifacts - or at least a similar culture.
-Binford wanted to prove that the Mousterian assemblage, a group of stone artifacts from France during the ice age, was adapted to its environment, and so Binford spent time with the Nunamiut of Alaska, a people living in conditions very similar to those of France during the period in question.
-Binford had a good deal of success with this approach, and though his specific problem ultimately eluded complete understanding, the ethno-historical work he did is constantly referred to by researchers today and has since been emulated by many.
+Scientifically however, the challenge facing proponents of New archaeology was developing a methodology of analyzing the archaeological remains in a more scientific fashion, as no such framework existed.
+The lack of this type of analysis in works of archeological science led Willey and Phillips to state in 1958, "So little work has been done in American archaeology on the explanatory level that it is difficult to find a name for it".
+Different researchers had alternative approaches to this problem.
+Lewis Binford felt that ethno-historical (history of peoples) information was necessary to facilitate an understanding of archaeological context.
+Ethno-historical research involves living and studying the life of those who would have used the artifacts—or at least studying a similar culture.
+Binford wanted to prove that the Mousterian assemblage, a group of stone artifacts from France during the ice age, was adapted to its environment.
+To prove this, Binford spent time with the Nunamiut of Alaska, a people living in conditions very similar to those of France during the period in question.
+Binford was successful with this approach, and though his specific problem ultimately eluded complete understanding, the ethno-historical work he did is often referred to by researchers today and has since been emulated by many.